consileonpl/consileonpl.github.com/_posts/2014-06-17-testing-inside-and-outside-boundaries.md

 ---
 layout: post
-categories: [tdd, ruby, rails, architecture]
+categories: [tdd, ruby, rubyonrails, architecture]
 ---
 This post is a continuation of my [previous post][1] about integration and unit testing practices.
 I encourage to read previous post first.